ghjalmar/weather-station-website/README.md

 The project consists of three different main parts:
 * A micro-controller (an arduino clone) which measures temperature, pressure and humidity using an external sensor.
 The micro-controller then transmits those sensor readings wirelessly to a RaspberryPi.
 * RaspberryPi which receives the sensor readings and stores them in a SQL database.
 The Raspberry periodically plots the latest sensor readings and saves the plots.
-* Website that displays the latest plots of the sensor readings (this website that you are reading now!).
-The website is hosted on the RaspberryPi as well and the traffic goes through my router at home.
+* Website that displays the latest plots of the sensor readings.
+The website was hosted on the RaspberryPi as well and the traffic was routed through my router at home.

 About the code:
 *The code for the micro-controller is written using the Arduino editor and compiler.
 (Arduino_code.ino)